 Detox for polysubstance dependence and abuse requires medical supervision because the patient may experience a mix of withdrawal symptoms depending on the substances they developed physical dependence on in their addiction.
 To ensure safety, it is best that the person stay at a medically supervised detox facility where they can be carefully monitored and treated by clinical professionals.

 Treatment for polysubstance abuse requires an individualized approach.
 A treatment facility should have a team of clinicians and therapists who are equipped to address the issues related to the range of substances of abuse and to work with the individual to determine how and why these are used.
 Treating a person only for the primary substance of abuse without considering how other substances factor into the addiction will not offer a solid foundation for recovery.
 Instead, a coordinated, comprehensive treatment program is necessary for polysubstance abuse to get at the underlying causes of addiction.

-Most importantly, offering individuals new coping skills for managing triggers and cravings and providing a personalized recovery plan for the long-term is key to a successful polysubstance treatment program.
-At DreamLife Recovery, our team of clinicians and therapists are experienced in helping individuals with all types of addictive disorders, including polysubstance abuse.
+Most importantly, offering individuals new coping skills for managing triggers and cravings and providing a personalized recovery plan for the long-term is key to a successful polysubstance dependence treatment program.
+At DreamLife Recovery in western Pennsylvania, our team of clinicians and therapists are experienced in helping individuals with all types of addictive disorders, including polysubstance abuse.
 We offer each person who enters our treatment program the chance to heal and recover from addiction to lead a healthy, productive life in long-term recovery.

 - “Fatal opioid overdoses in young people often involve abuse of multiple drugs” – Philly Voice, Tracy Romero; 23 Nov.
 2020